 1. Connect a Userback Project to a GitHub Repository

-Open Integrations inside your project settings, Find GitHub in the list of integrations, Select Connect from the menu to the right, and then follow the prompts to authorise Userback & GitHub.
+Open Integrations inside your project settings, Find GitHub in the list of integrations, Select Connect from the menu to the right, and then follow the prompts to authorize Userback & GitHub.

 2. Configure your integration settings